Loo-ney/AuthProject02/README.md

 - get token from user and pass to update user
 - create new folder middleware in server and create auth.js file

-## creating /generateOTP in controller
+## creating /generateOTP and verifty otp
+- install a library called `npm i otp-generator`